 - Avoid substances that irritate the skin(fragrances, alcohol-based products, harsh and drying soaps, some-mineral make-up

-More information: See our article about Treating rosacea on the face
+For more information about rosacea treatment, see our article about Treating rosacea on the face

 Knowing your rosacea triggers

-Many different triggers can lead to rosacea flare-ups.
+Many different triggers can lead to rosacea facial flare-ups.
 These can include sun exposure, exercise, alcohol and certain foods and drinks.

 Once you identify triggers to rosacea, avoid or minimise exposure to them as much as possible.

-More information: See our article on Rosacea triggers
+For more information about rosacea triggers, see our article on Rosacea triggers

-Rosacea treatments at Spot Check Clinic
+Rosacea treatments at Spot Check Clinic, Melbourne

-Our skin cancer doctor has qualifications in primary care dermatology.
+Our skin doctor has qualifications in primary care dermatology.
 You don’t need a specialist referral from your GP to book a consultation with our doctor.

 Rosacea treatments offered at spot Check Clinic include: